marcusyoung/pgRouting/openroads/readme.md

 Note that running the complete script will take a considerable length of time, maybe one or two hours.

-## Run a query - here's an example
+## Run a query to test it - here's an example

 ```sql
 SELECT seq, id1 AS node, id2 AS edge, cost FROM pgr_dijkstra('